ikrash-bakhsh/home-based-nas-system-real-life-simulation-using-cisco-packet-tracer-/README.md

-# Home-Based NAS System using Cisco Packet Tracer
+#Home-Based NAS System (Real-Life Simulation using Cisco Packet Tracer)

 ## Overview
 This project demonstrates a home-based Network Attached Storage (NAS) system built using Cisco Packet Tracer.
 It simulates a centralized file storage environment where multiple devices can upload, download, and access files over a local network using FTP.